Neural equilibria for long-term prediction of nonlinear conservation laws: General Setting and Training Algorithm

 Similar unrolled training strategies have been employed in differentiable flow simulations \cite{kochkov2021machine, fan2024differentiable} and more general differentiable PDE solvers~\cite{brandstetter2022message, lippe2023pde}.
 The hyperparameter $N_r$ determines the prediction horizon (i.e., the number of unrolled steps in BPTT).
 Its choice depends on both the dataset characteristics and the initialization of the network parameters $\theta$ in \NN{}.
 In our empirical evaluation (\cref{sec:numerical}), $N_r$ ranged from $10$ to $25$, beyond which improvements became marginal while computational cost increased substantially.

 The loss weighting parameter $\alpha\in[0,1]$ controls the balance between kinetic and equilibrium-level objectives.
 For the tests in \cref{sec:numerical}, setting $\alpha=0$ already yielded stable and accurate training.
-Regularization can further improve generalization: for instance, by imposing soft constraints on the conservation of moments in $\F^{\mathrm{eq,pred}}_i$.
+Regularization can further improve rollout behavior: for instance, by imposing soft constraints on the conservation of moments in the predicted equilibrium.
 When higher-order moment closures are introduced~\cite{latt2020efficient}, relaxing them via inequality-based penalties (e.g., \(\relu(\bra\bvarphi(\latticevelocity_i)\phiNN\ket_\mu - \bra\bvarphi(\velocity)f^{\mathrm{MB}}\ket)\)) can alleviate non-existence issues for feasible equilibrium solutions~\cite{pavan2011general}.
 Further implementation and optimization details are provided in \cref{sec:numerical,appendix:optimization}.